-Located in the Salzburg mountains, Zell am See is one of the most picturesque cities in the Austrian Alps that will give the opportunity to enjoy a 80 miles of ski slopes during the winter and a perfect summer destination for swimming and cycling along the green paths of Zeller See.
+Located in the Salzburg mountains, Zell is See is one of the most picturesque cities in the Austrian Alps that will give the opportunity to enjoy 80 miles of ski slopes during the winter and a perfect summer destination for swimming and cycling along the green paths of Zeller See.

 Along the beautiful Danube river, Wachau is the best place to try some of the unique Austrian dry white wines.
-Not only that, but the city is also famous with number of impressive medieval fortresses, monasteries, and castles, and even has been designated a UNESCO World Heritage Site because of its natural beauty and cultural importance.
+Not only that, but the city is also famous with a number of impressive medieval fortresses, monasteries, and castles, and even has been designated a UNESCO World Heritage Site because of its natural beauty and cultural importance.

 3. National Park Hohe Tauern